devplanet-dp/my_avatar/README.md

  This will start the screenshot-grabbing process.
 You will see some errors, just ignore them.
 When the execution completed successfully, it will open your screenshots on your browser.
 You also can find them inside `/fastfile/metadata/` directory.

  Congratulations!you have created screenshots with fastlane.
 It's time to keep your screenshots perfectly up-yo-date with every app update.
-You only have to do is run the lane.
+You only have to do is to run the lane.